 And these aren’t any old pies.

 These are the most delicious, mouth-watering pumpkin pies you’ve ever tasted.
-Even people who don’t like pumpkin pies love her now-famous recipe.
+Even people who don’t like pumpkin pies love her now-famous recipe (and you can, too!).
+So no excuses – get out your grocery list and take down the ingredients to make Grandma Elsie's unforgettable pies.
+You'll find the recipe here.

-For more than a decade, The Grossman Group has adopted her wonderful tradition by sharing in her sentiments with our clients by sending Elsie’s famous spices and sharing her treasured recipes.
+For almost two decades, The Grossman Group has adopted her wonderful tradition by sharing in her sentiments with folks in our network by passing along Elsie’s famous pie and spice mix recipes.

-You know it’s a special tradition when clients call in early November wondering whether the agency is celebrating Grandma Elsie, and whether or not they’re on the list to get new recipes and spices first-hand.
+You know it’s a special tradition when clients call in early November wondering whether the agency is celebrating Grandma Elsie, and if there's a new recipe.

 The Famous Recipes

-We also have some delicious extensions to Grandma Elsie's reach, which were suggested to us by a colleague, Brad Whitworth, and his partner, Peg Champion.
-It turns out that Grandma Elsie’s spice mix isn't just a must-have for pies.
+We also have some delicious extensions to Grandma Elsie's reach, which were suggested to us by a colleague, Brad Whitworth, and his wife, Peg Champion.
+It turns out that Grandma Elsie’s Famous Spices isn't just a must-have for pies.

-Over the next few weeks we’ll be sharing some of those recipes on the blog, along with that of her famous pumpkin pie, so stay tuned!
+Over the next few weeks we’ll be sharing some of those recipes (including a new one!) on the blog, so stay tuned!

 We hope you'll enjoy all.